About Understanding Racism

 Learning Styles & Personality Types

-Understanding Racism was created by our highly-qualified instructional designers and renowned subject matter expert Judith Bartel by constructing both independent and cooperative learning elements that work with any student’s learning style and characteristics.
+Understanding Racism was created by our highly-qualified instructional designer and renowned subject matter expert Judith Bartel by constructing both independent and cooperative learning elements that work with any student’s learning style and characteristics.
 This course was built to remove social pressure by letting students think, respond, and discuss, which enhances the emotional depth of learning.
 To read more about student’s experience, go to the experience page.

 Understanding Racism Course Platform